vitorbiten/maintenance-app/README.md

 ## 🔨 Setup

-The first action "Deploy K8s" ([deploy-k8s.yml](/.github/workflows/deploy-k8s.yml)) uses Azure/k8s-set-context@v3 to set cluster context with KUBE_CONFIG before running kubectl commands.
+The first action "Deploy K8s" ([deploy-k8s.yml](/.github/workflows/deploy-k8s.yml)) uses Azure/k8s-set-context@v3 to set cluster context with KUBE_CONFIG before running kubectl commands deploying the base services.
-For our deploy production deploy we don't need to run kubernetes-dashboard because it comes pre-installed on the Linode cluster, we will kubectl apply this extra file:
+For our production deploy we don't need to run kubernetes-dashboard because it comes pre-installed on the Linode cluster, we will kubectl apply this extra file:

 - Linode Service (load-balancer.yaml)
   - LoadBalancer

-This action needs to be started from a tag version so the last images can be pulled from DockerHub.
+This action needs to be triggered manually and be ran from a tag version so the correct images can be pulled from DockerHub.

 ## 🚥 CI